lvansav/telnyx_texting_cypress-cucumber/README.md

-The project for testing the telnyx website by cypress framework and cucumber preprocessor Available scripts:
+The project for testing the telnyx website by cypress framework and cucumber preprocessor.

+Available scripts:

     npm run test - run tests in headless mode